Diwas2055/Diwas2055/README.md

 This is the place where I open source stuff and break things :rofl:

 - 🔭 &nbsp; I’m currently working on something cool :wink:
-- 🌱 &nbsp; I’m currently learning  Go
+- 🌱 &nbsp; I’m currently learning to  Go
 - 💬 &nbsp; Ask me about anything related to Javascript/PHP/Python or React/Express/FastAPI
-- 👨‍💻 &nbsp; Read more about my projects at [meroweb](https://meroweb.netlify.app/#portfolio)
+- 👨‍💻 &nbsp; Read more about my projects at [meroweb](https://diwash-bhandari.com.np/#portfolio)
 - ⚡ &nbsp; Fun fact: I :heart: :dog:s

 <br/>